asreview/asreview/docs/source/progress.rst

   not seen during the screening process.
 - The column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described below.
+- The column **label_to_validate** is added in the exploration mode and contains the labels initially present in the data.
 - The column **Notes** contain any notes you made during screening.

 For RIS files, the labels **ASReview_relevant**, **ASReview_irrelevant**,